aaronkaplan/contacts.cert.at/README.md

 # Folder structure

-  *  at-cidr-ranges-by-maxmind ..... netblocks / cidr ranges extraction from the MaxMind DB.
+  *  [at-cidr-ranges-by-maxmind/](at-cidr-ranges-by-maxmind) ..... netblocks / cidr ranges extraction from the MaxMind DB.
   *  asns-by-maxmind ..... netblocks / cidr ranges extraction from the MaxMind DB.

-# How to adapt to your location
+# How to adapt to your location/country

-Pleaes note that the files contain some variables which you may replace to filter / extract data for your country.
+Please note that the files contain some variables which you may replace to filter / extract data for your country.
 Simply ``grep -r "AT"`` for places to adapt.

 # Author & Comments

-The first version of this service was written by me, Aaron Kaplan <aaron@lo-res.org> in my spare time on a train ride from Vienna to Vorarlberg, 2012.
+The first version of this service was written by me, Aaron Kaplan <aaron@lo-res.org> in my spare time on a train ride on the way to my holidays, 2012.
 All rights reserved.
 Please send any questions regarding this code to my email address above.

 The second version was re-written via the CEF-2016-3 grant.
 See acknowledgements below.

 # License

-The standard 3-clause BSD license applies, see the README.txt file for details.
+The standard 3-clause BSD license applies, see the [LICENSE.txt](LICENSE.txt) file for details.

 # Acknowledgements